yourself for the 18th annual History Meets the Arts (HMTA) event,

 History Meets the Arts show kicks off on Friday night June 12th

 with the Opening Night Preview Party from 5:00 pm to 9:00 pm.
 Tickets are required for entry.
-Much of the original art will be offered for sale on a draw system on Friday evening.
+Some of the original art will be offered for sale on a draw system on Friday evening, with the rest being available on a first come, first served basis.
 If your interest is in collecting original art from the attending artists - this is the night providing you with the best chance of acquiring it.
+(Absentee purchasing / intent to purchase is available for those not able to come to HMTA.
+Please contact the gallery directly at 1-800-664-9797 PRIOR to June 12, for more information)

 Friday night admittance will be by ticketed holders